-Source: Center for Applied Demography and Survey Research, University of Delaware US Centers for Medicare and Medicaid Services data to the sectors considered, the CADSR estimates fall within a reasonable range of the CSI data (see Figure 2.10).
+Source: Center for Applied Demography and Survey Research, University of Delaware US Centers for Medicare and Medicaid Services

 The timeliness of the BLS wage and employment data makes it a valuable resource for estimating the more recent trends in the industry.
 The infrequent release of the Economic Census, discounts the reports' usefulness for yearly comparisons.
 Nevertheless, using the two reports in conjunction serves to verify the industry's trends.